 Adapting to the next big technology trend requires diligent digital transformation to take place.
 As service providers work to keep their service offerings relevant in the IoT driven home network, providers can improve their bottom line while becoming a leader in customer experience and satisfaction.
 Optim offers providers a one-stop-shop for their customer’s home networking needs.

 Optim® is available through reputable service providers.
-To find out more on how Optim fits into your digital transformation strategy, check out the Actiontec website or contact us directly at firstname.lastname@example.org.
+To find out more on how Optim fits into your digital transformation strategy, check out the Actiontec website or contact us directly. firstname.lastname@example.org.